This information explains how to use sunscreen correctly.

 If I use sunscreen, do I need to do anything else to protect my skin?

-If you apply sunscreen correctly, it will help protect you against sunburns and skin cancer, but it doesn’t offer full protection.
+If you apply sunscreen correctly, it will help protect you against sunburns and skin cancer, but it won’t fully protect you.
 You should also do the following to protect yourself from the sun:

 - Wear protective clothing, such as long-sleeved shirts, wide-brimmed hats, and sunglasses.

-- Stay out of the sun between 10:00 am and 2:00 pm when the sun’s rays are the strongest.
+- Stay out of the sun between 10:00 am and 4:00 pm.
+This is when the sun’s rays are the strongest.

 - Choose a shaded location instead of being out in the sun.

-These practices are especially important if you’re at risk for sunburn or have a history of skin cancer.Back to top
+These practices are even more important if you’re at risk for sunburn or have a history of skin cancer.Back to top

 Are tanning salons or tanning beds safe?

 No. Tanning beds give off large amounts of UVA rays and smaller amounts of UVB rays.
-Although tanning beds can lead to a tan with little or no burning, the rays they give off cause skin aging and skin cancer.Back to top
+Even though tanning beds can give you a tan with little or no burning, the rays they give off cause skin aging and skin cancer.Back to top

 Are sunless tanning lotions safe?

-Yes, but the “tan” from these lotions doesn’t protect you from sunburn.
-Make sure you apply sunscreen before going outside.Back to top
+Yes, but the “tan” from these lotions won’t protect you from sunburn.
+Make sure you put on broad-spectrum sunscreen before going outside.Back to top

 If I use sunscreen and stay in the shade, what can I do to get vitamin D?